 Time – 5-6 months | Budget – US$6000

 South America is an exhilarating continent to visit and has long been a favourite destination for backpackers.
 From the beaches of Brazil to adventures in the Andes, there is something for all tastes in this part of the world and this is our longest itinerary which could take up to half a year!

 Time – 2 months | Budget – US$3000

 Explore fantastic coastal cities, glorious beaches, waterfalls, giant areas of diverse nature and take in the biggest carnivals on the planet before venturing into the Amazon to round off your Brazilian adventure.

 Time – 5-6 weeks | Budget – US$2000

 This is the land of chicken buses, explosive volcanoes, cloud forests, ancient ruins and so much more.
 Central America never lacks for colourful surprises and at times can be completely bonkers.
-It is a small region so is much easier to see in a short space of time but that doesn’t mean it lacks for things to do.
-Outside the big cities and the north of Mexico, this is actually a very safe region with peaceful fun loving people and some charming little countries to visit.
+It is a small region so it is much easier to visit several countries in a short space of time, although travel can still be slow.

 Time – 2 weeks | Budget – US$500